James-Harkins/tea_subscription/README.md

 * Expose an API for CRUD functionality for Customers, Subscriptions, and Teas in the database, to be consumed by a Front End App

+## Setup

+To set up this repository locally, follow the below steps:

+1. Fork this repository.
+2. Clone the repository to your local machine.
+3. Run `bundle install` in the command line.
+4. Setup your database by running `rails db:{create,migrate,seed}` in the command line.
+5. Check that tests are passing by running `bundle exec rspec` in the command line.

 ## Endpoints

 ### `POST /subscriptions`